bennekrouf/store-api0/README.md

 The service exposes two gRPC endpoints:

-1. `GetDefaultEndpoints`: Fetch endpoints for a user
+1. `GetEndpoints`: Fetch endpoints for a user
 2. `UploadEndpoints`: Upload a new endpoints configuration file

 ## License